 - Creating a comprehensive plan to restore your property

-- Explaining the process and answering any questions
+- Explaining the restoration process and answering any questions

 - Working with your insurance company

-Once inspection is complete and a process set in place, our crew initiates water extraction to halt the water damage.
-Then, we begin restoration.
-Our professional water extraction systems get rid of both standing water and unseen water from the flooring.
+Once the inspection is complete and a process is set in place, our crew initiates water extraction to halt the damage from spreading.
+Then, we begin the water or flood damage restoration.
+Our professional water extraction systems get rid of both standing water and unseen water from the flooring in your basement or on the other levels of the home.
 We extract moisture from the air by strategically placing dehumidifiers and air movers throughout your property.

 After all of the water is removed, our team begins the drying process.
 All drying equipment remains in place until everything is dried to the proper Standard of Care as determined by the IICRC.
 The equipment is monitored daily by a technician who documents the restoration progress and performs relative humidity and structural moisture level readings.

-If the water damage affects your personal belongings, Compleat works with you and your insurance company to determine what can be restored and what is an insurance replacement claim.
+If the water, storm, or flood damage affects your personal belongings, Compleat works with you and your insurance company to determine what can be restored and what is an insurance replacement claim.
 Non-damaged items are protected from the affected area.
 Restorable items are transported to our facility for restoration and storage while your property is stabilized and dried.

 From the smallest water leak to large-scale flood damage, Compleat Restorations is committed to taking care of any water damage in your home in a quick and efficient manner.
 Contact us now to learn more about our professional water damage restoration services.

 In order to safely and properly restore your home to industry specifications, our technicians will first determine the class and category of water damage.
 There are three categories of water damage:

 This type of water originates from a sanitary source and does not pose an exposure risk.
 Sources of Category 1 water include water from water supply lines, melting snow or ice, rainwater or toilet tanks.